obriencj/python-javatools/tests/data/README.md

 - Files: javatools.pem, javatools-cert.pem, keystore.jks

 Sample openssl key and certificate, and java key store with cert imported.
+The signing key is unencrypted, so no passphrase required.
+The keystore passphrase is "javatools" but that's only needed when adding keys to it.